WICG/observable/README.md

 - `finally()`
   - Like `Promise.finally()`, it takes a callback which gets fired after the observable completes in any way (`complete()`/`error()`).
-  - Returns an `Observable`, because observable is lazy, finalization is setup ahead of subscription.
-This allows for specific finalization to happen after each step in a reactive chain.
+  - Returns an `Observable` that mirrors the source observable exactly.
+The callback passed to `finally` is fired when a subscription to the resulting observable is terminated for _any reason_.
+Either immediately after the source completes or errors, or when the consumer unsubscribes by aborting the subscription.

 Versions of the above are often present in userland implementations of observables as they are useful for observable-specific reasons, but in addition